KoprowskiT/winapps-winrt-api/microsoft.ui.text/itextrange_canpaste_746058742.md

 True if the Clipboard content can be pasted into the text range in the specified format, and otherwise false.

 ## -remarks
-> [!NOTE]
-> On Windows Phone, CanPaste always returns false.
-Programmatic access to the clipboard is not supported on Windows Phone.

 ## -examples